wso2/docs-choreo-dev/en/docs/develop-components/develop-a-webhook.md

 In this tutorial, you will address this requirement by doing the following:

 - Create a webhook component by connecting to your GitHub repository containing the webhook implementation that addresses the described requirement.
-- Deploy the webhook you created to the development environment.
+- Deploy the webhook you have created to the development environment.
 - Modify the webhook implementation to connect the webhook implementation to GitHub, enabling it to act in response to selected GitHub-related events.
 - Test the webhook.
 - Promote the webhook to the production environment.